A topic from the subject of Organic Chemistry in Chemistry.

 Applications

-Alcohols, ethers, and epoxides have a wide variety of applications, including the following:
+Alcohols, ethers, and epoxides have many applications, including:

 • Solvents